 Who is this course for?

 If you are looking to offer the installation of vehicle charging points to your customers, then this is the right course for you.
-The course is ideal for either those who are registered with a Part P scheme provider or those who are planning to join one, with the intention of registering with the Governments’ OLEV (Office of Low Emission Vehicles) grant scheme.
+The course is ideal for either those who are registered with a Part P scheme provider or those who are planning to join one, with the intention of registering with the Governments’ OZEV (Office of Zero Emission Vehicles) grant scheme.

 When booking our Electric Vehicle Charging Course, you will have the option of paying for the course in full (£345 inc. VAT) or reserving your space by paying a deposit (£150 inc. VAT).